News release: August 28, 2018

-Scout House Band will also perform in the annual tattoo staged by Preston’s Royal Canadian Legion Branch 126 on September 8 and play a Cambridge Capables Concert at the Galt Lions Club on Ainslie St. at 7 pm on September 26.
+Scout House Band also performed in the annual tattoo staged by Preston’s Royal Canadian Legion Branch 126 on September 8 and it played a Cambridge Capables Concert at the Galt Lions Club on Ainslie St. at 7 pm on September 26.

-Silver Leaves Brass will perform an evening concert at Luther Village On The Park retirement community in uptown Waterloo on September 12.
-On September 22, the group will jump across the border to perform in a children’s service benefit concert in Batavia, New York.
+Silver Leaves Brass performed an evening concert at Luther Village On The Park retirement community in uptown Waterloo on September 12.
+On September 22, the group jumped across the border to perform in a children’s service benefit concert in Batavia, New York.

-All Scout House members, family and friends are invited to participate in a best-ball golf tourney and buffet dinner at Grand Valley Golf and Country Club on Saturday October 6.
-Tickets are $57 for golf and dinner, with $18 dinner-only tickets available for non-golfers.
-For information, contact telephone (519) 653-3376, email email@example.com
+All Scout House members, family and friends were invited to participate in a best-ball golf tourney and buffet dinner at Grand Valley Golf and Country Club on Saturday October 6.

 Preston Scout House Band, Inc. is a non-profit corporation with registered charity status able to issue tax receipts to donors, incorporated under the Corporations Act of the Province of Ontario on November 29, 1956.
 The multi-unit organization offers individuals the opportunity to “Arrange the soundtrack of your life” in marching arts activities starting at age 8 and continuing throughout life.